brevzin/cpp_proposals/1065_constexpr_invoke/constexpr-invoke.md

 >
 > A *call pattern* defines the semantics of invoking a perfect forwarding call wrapper.
 A postfix call performed on a perfect forwarding call wrapper is expression-equivalent ([defns.expression-equivalent]) to an expression e determined from its call pattern cp by replacing all occurrences of the arguments of the call wrapper and its state entities with references as described in the corresponding forwarding steps.
 >
-> <ins>A *simple call wrapper* is a perfect forwarding call wrapper that is *Cpp17CopyConstructible* and *Cpp17CopyAssignable* and whose copy constructor, move constructor, and assignment operator do not throw exceptions and are constant expressions.</ins>
+> <ins>A *simple call wrapper* is a perfect forwarding call wrapper that is *Cpp17CopyConstructible* and *Cpp17CopyAssignable* and whose copy constructor, move constructor, and assignment operator are constexpr functions and do not throw exceptions.</ins>
 >
 > The copy/move constructor of <del>a perfect</del> <ins>an argument</ins> forwarding call wrapper has the same apparent semantics as if memberwise copy/move of its state entities were performed ([class.copy.ctor]). [ *Note*: This implies that each of the copy/move constructors has the same *exception-specification* as the corresponding implicit definition and is declared as `constexpr` if the corresponding implicit definition would be considered to be constexpr. —*end note* ]
 >
 > <del>Perfect</del> <ins>Argument</ins> forwarding call wrappers returned by a given standard library function template have the same type if the types of their corresponding state entities are the same.

 Add `constexpr` to `std::invoke()` in 20.14.4 [func.invoke]